Ofqual exam results algorithm

 In 2020, Ofqual, the regulator of qualifications, exams and tests in England, produced a grades standardisation algorithm to combat grade inflation and moderate the teacher-predicted grades for A level and GCSE qualifications in that year, after examinations were cancelled as part of the response to the COVID-19 pandemic.

 History

 In late March 2020, Gavin Williamson, the secretary of state for education in Boris Johnson's Conservative government, instructed the head of Ofqual, Sally Collier, to "ensure, as far as is possible, that qualification standards are maintained and the distribution of grades follows a similar profile to that in previous years".
-On 31 March, he issued a ministerial direction under the Children and Learning Act 2009.
+On 31 March, he issued a direction under the Children and Learning Act 2009.

 Then, in August, 82% of 'A level' grades were computed using an algorithm devised by Ofqual.
 More than 4.6 million GCSEs in England – about 97% of the total – were assigned solely by the algorithm.
 Teacher rankings were taken into consideration, but not the teacher-assessed grades submitted by schools and colleges.

 On 25 August, Collier, who oversaw the development of Williamson's algorithm calculation, resigned from the post of chief regulator of Ofqual following mounting pressure.